owanturist/react-impulse/README.md

 )
 ```

 We exchanged props drilling to boilerplate code.
 But why does it need the extra `id` field in both state and actions?
-The answer is that we want to have reusable components and the Counter component will be used many times across the application.
-In fact it might be a different component rather than Counter with very complex state management.
-When we are done with the Counter let's convert GameScore in the same manner:
+The answer is that we want to have reusable components, and the Counter component will be used many times across the application.
+It might be a different component, rather than Counter with very complex state management.
+When we have done with the Counter, let's convert GameScore in the same manner:

 ```tsx
 type GameScoreId = string